Co-PI for Seasons 1&2 (Fall 2017 – Spring 2019)

-Christian is a PhD candidate in English at the University of Virginia, where she has also received a Graduate Certificate in Comparative Literature.
-Her dissertation, titled “Radical Translation: The Ethics of World Literature,” reconceptualizes world literature through advancements in digital humanities and explores how we can ethically connect to one another through online spaces.
+In May 2019, Christian completed her PhD in English at the University of Virginia, where she has also received a Graduate Certificate in Comparative Literature.
+Her dissertation, titled “Reimagining Ethics through World Literature,” reconceptualizes world literature through advancements in digital humanities and explores how we can ethically connect to one another through online spaces.
 Christian was also the project manager for the 2017-18 Praxis Team.
 For more information, visit her website: http://christianhoward.org/.

 Samantha is a PhD candidate in English at the University of Virginia.
 She completed her undergraduate degree in English and Classics at Colorado College in 2011, and then a post-baccalaureate degree in Classics at the University of California, Los Angeles, in 2012.
 Her current research concerns questions of experimental form and the novel, with a focus on American contemporary “composite” novels.
 Before coming to the University of Virginia she was involved with art education at the Getty Museum, Los Angeles, and open-access publishing with PLOS, San Francisco.